madetech/data-101/modules/supplementary/data_science/notes/2_linear_regression/2_normal_equation.md

 Since we want to find the parameters such that prediction and observations are close, we need to quantify the error of our model:
     $e = y − \hat{y} = y − Xβ$.

-The meaning of the error is clear in Figure 2.1.
+The error is illustrated in Figure 2.1.
 The vector $e_{N×1}$ contains all the deviations between the predicted values and the observed outcomes.

 ![Figure 21](./images/figure21.png)

-Least squares finds a solution of an associated system that minimises the mean squared error (MSE) (2.1).
+Least squares finds a solution of an associated system that minimises the mean squared error (MSE).
 In our matrix-vector notation, the MSE can be written compactly as:

 ![mean squared error](./images/MSE.png)